Boston’s top cop giving ‘deep consideration’ to mayoral run

 “I received several calls, several tweets on my private phone,” Gross said.
 “I sure am considering every thought and prayer that comes my way that people want me to be a mayoral candidate.”

-Gross is not yet ready to commit to the race for mayor but he’s very honored to be considered a potential candidate for the position that Walsh has held since 2014.
+Gross says he is not yet ready to commit to the race for mayor but he’s very honored to be considered a potential candidate for the position that Walsh has held since 2014.

 “All I said was, ‘I can’t give you an answer 100 percent,'” Gross explained.
 “Out of respect, I’m going to give this deep consideration…This isn’t something you can decide within three days.”